praveentitusf/MLOps-Project-2025-Flower-Classification/EXAM README.md

 > **make sure all members contributed actively to the project.
 Additionally, state if/how you have used generative AI**
 > **tools in your project.**
 >
-> Recommended answer length: 50-300 words.
->
-> Example:
-> *Student sXXXXXX was in charge of developing of setting up the initial cookie cutter project and developing of the*
-> *docker containers for training our applications.*
-> *Student sXXXXXX was in charge of training our models in the cloud and deploying them afterwards.*
-> *All members contributed to code by...*
-> *We have used ChatGPT to help debug our code.
-Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:
 > Ali Najibpour Nashi:
 >Ali developed the training and preprocessing scripts and located the required datasets.
 He ensured the data was properly prepared for model training.
 His work laid the foundation for the entire machine learning pipeline.